CandyMan999/aolisback/README.txt

-24 scrollview for reload might have white edge
 25. write a good script that deletes all seed users..similar to the delete account button
 26. @currentUser make text background different.
 Also make type ahead